Antipurity/lenia-game/levels/README.md

 `iOffset: vec2`: wind; use `[0,0]` for stability.
 What if you want an open-world map, after all?

-`iKernelOffset: vec2`: this originates from a buggy wind implementation, and alters the calculation of the distance from a neighbor.
+`iKernelOffset: vec2`: this originates from a buggy wind implementation, and alters the calculation of the distance to a neighbor.
 Many things look more visually interesting with this.

 ---